abhirockzz/cosmosdb-synapse-workshop/README.md

 Clone or download the content from the [samples repo](https://github.com/Azure-Samples/Synapse), navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/E-Commerce/spark-notebooks/pyspark` directory and import the `CosmosDBSynapseMongoDB.ipynb` file into your Azure Synapse workspace.

 ## Delete resources

+Delete the [Azure Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal?WT.mc_id=data-11340-abhishgu#delete-resource-groups).
+This will delete all the resources inside the resource group.

 ## Learn at your own pace